davosmith/moodle-uploadpdf/README.txt

   resize handle in the bottom-right corner of a comment to resize it, click & drag on a comment to move it.
 Click (without dragging) on a comment to edit it, delete all the text in a comment to remove it.

+* Right-click on a comment to add it to a 'Comment Quicklist'.
+You can then right-click anywhere on a page to insert comments from this 'Comment Quicklist' (with the same text, width and background as the original).
+Comments can be delete from the 'Comment Quicklist' by clicking on the 'X' to the right of the comment.

 * Click on 'Save Draft and Close' (or just click on the Window's usual 'close' button) to save the work in progress.